perpetualCreations/swbs/source/index.rst

 .. |release| replace:: |version|

-As listed in the requirements MANIFEST, it depends on pycryptodomex.
+As listed in the requirements MANIFEST, SWBS depends on pycryptodomex.
 If this dependency has not already been installed, use PIP again.

 .. code-block:: bash